lorddusk/ObsidianDnD/Red Hand of Doom/Session Notes/Session 2.md

 In our room, I look through the books, but don't understand anything in them.
 [[Bikam]] hearing about books, enters our rooms and is able to tell they are magical books for incantations.

+A third room is painted like a lair of a dragon.
+Depictions of hoards, C

 ## Loot:

 ## Log: